Is All Matter Composed of Atoms?

 Modern Understanding of Matter and Atoms

 According to our current understanding, most ordinary matter is indeed composed of atoms.
-But an atom consists of a nucleus containing protons and neutrons, surrounded by electrons.
+Think about it: an atom consists of a nucleus containing protons and neutrons, surrounded by electrons.
 The number of protons determines the element, while the number of neutrons can vary, creating isotopes of the same element.

-Even so, we now know that atoms themselves are not the fundamental building blocks of matter.
-Consider this: protons and neutrons are composed of even smaller particles called quarks, while electrons belong to a category of particles called leptons.
-These subatomic particles, along with force-carrying particles like photons, constitute what physicists call the Standard Model of particle physics Surprisingly effective..
+On the flip side, we now know that atoms themselves are not the fundamental building blocks of matter.
+Protons and neutrons are composed of even smaller particles called quarks, while electrons belong to a category of particles called leptons.
+These subatomic particles, along with force-carrying particles like photons, constitute what physicists call the Standard Model of particle physics It's one of those things that adds up..

 States of Matter and Atomic Behavior